Ivermectin, Mebendazole and Fenbendazole as Cancer Treatments: Research, Protocols, and Controversies (2025)

 Highest dosing I’ve seen is 30-50mg/kg/day for 5 days, based on the “Merck Manual”, however very few claim to have taken this dose.

-Related: Fenbendazole cancer success stories (More than 110 case reposts)
+Related: Fenbendazole cancer success stories (As of August 2025: More than 200 case reports)

 Mebendazole: Key Resources